Guide to For-Hire Driver's License Enforcement Appeals

 - The error(s) you think RALS made in its decision (“That infraction was dismissed,” or “I pled to a lesser offense,” or “ happened, but ,” etc.);

 - Specific reason(s) why you think the RALS decision(s) should be reversed (“ should not result in me losing my license,” etc.) or modified (“The penalty is too high,” etc.);

 - How RALS’s order(s) harms or would harm you (“Without a license, I ____”); and

 - What outcome(s) you seek (“Overturn the denial,” or “Reduce the fine,” etc.).

-While your appeal does not have to include all the evidence (like a document) you want to submit to support your appeal, it does need to include all the matters or issues you want to raise.
+While your appeal does not have to include all the evidence (like a document) you want to submit to support your appeal, it does need to include all the matters or issues you want to raise—see (c) and (d) above.
 If you are not sure about exactly what to say, make sure you still get an appeal, even if imperfect, delivered to RALS by the deadline.

 Filing a timely appeal does not prevent you from resolving your case without going to a hearing.
-It simply preserves your right to contest RALS’s order.
-Otherwise RALS’s order becomes final and unchallengeable once the appeal deadline passes.
+It simply preserves your right to object to RALS’s decision.
+Otherwise RALS’s decision becomes final and unchallengeable once the appeal deadline passes.

 What if RALS denied both a county and a Seattle license?

-The examiner only has jurisdiction over the portion of RALS’s order related to your county license.
+The examiner only has jurisdiction over the portion of RALS’s decision related to your county license.
 If you wish to object to the denial of a license to pick up passengers in Seattle, you need to appeal to Seattle.
-The final page of RALS’ order lists those details.
+The final page of RALS’ decision lists those details.
 Be aware, Seattle’s appeal period (10 days) is much shorter than the county’s (24 days).